 We appreciate your flexibility during this novel and challenging time, and recognize that this may be the first time some of you are participating in online courses.
-We have developed information below about some of the most commonly used technologies and questions related to assistive/adaptive technologies as Rutgers moves to an online environment during COVID-19 spring semester 20 courses.
+We have developed information below about some of the most commonly used technologies and questions related to assistive/adaptive technologies as Rutgers in an online environment during COVID-19 spring semester 2021 courses.
 This is not meant to be an exhaustive list.

 Important: Be familiar with the most up-to-date COVID-19 information being provided by the university, as well as guidance from your school or unit.
 View the latest Rutgers announcements.

 We ask that everyone be as flexible as possible as these nuances are worked out.
-Please review the information we have developed about fall 2020 accommodation needs and resources, and don’t hesitate to reach out to your ODS Coordinator with any questions or concerns.
+Please review the information we have developed about spring 2021 accommodation needs and resources, and don’t hesitate to reach out to your ODS Coordinator with any questions or concerns.
 If you are an RBHS student, your coordinator is the Director of Disability